-- 32. Which of the following is LEAST likely to provide a sustainable competitive advantage?
+- 31. Which of the following is least likely to provide a sustainable competitive advantage?

 - A. lowering prices

 - B. having a well-known brand name

 - C. achieving high levels of customer satisfaction

 - D. using patented technology

 - E. creating an efficient supply chain

 Simply cutting prices is probably the easiest strategic move for a competitor to copy.
-In contrast, creating an efficient supply chain that lowers your costs, allowing you to pass those savings on to customers in the form of price cuts, can create a sustainable competitive advantage.
+In contrast, creating an efficient supply chain that lowers your costs, allowing you to pass on those savings to customers in the form of price cuts, can create a sustainable competitive advantage.